 When Autodesk announced their plans to EOL Softimage everyone was pissed.
 Alas, software development is business and maintaining several apps with overlapping functionality (those being Maya, Max and Softimage), I can see the financial benefit of focusing on the most popular of the bunch.
 Out of which Softimage was the the one lagging behind, mostly gaining popularity only in Japan and in several places in Europe (France mostly, I believe).

-So we were all forced to go though this: stages of grief I'm stubborn.
+So we were all forced to go though this: I'm stubborn.
 Also an amateur, so I have more freedom in choosing my DCC package, so I stuck with Softimage until today.
 Kept working on personal and commercial projects, began working of a short film and so on.
 But...
 There's a thing...
 Remember this "maintenance" thing I mentioned earler?
 Well turns out you need this to fix bugs in Software you don't have the source code of.
 And I stumbled upon a VAST amount of bugs, crashes and other oddities I had to develop workarounds for over the years.

 And today I feel I've had enough: trying to polygonize a set of particle instances and writing their colors into the resulting mesh Color at Vertices map, I found out that the maps act weird on procedurally generated objects.
 So much so, that the CAV map was completely broken after trying writing into it via ICE and even painting after freezing the object – the latter would break the Undo functionality of Softimage until next app restart!